Notice of Pre-AIA or AIA Status

 .
 The prior-art, Mishra, Sato, Redford and Ido failed to disclose of a method comprising: generating multiple versions of a vectorized loop; interpolating one or more scalar iterations of the vectorized loop into each of the multiple versions of the vectorized loop to generate multiple scalar interpolated vectorized loops; and selecting one version of the vectorized loop from: the vectorized loop and the multiple scalar interpolated vectorized loops, as recited by the independent claim 25.

-Regarding Claim 25, the closest prior-art found, Mishra, Sato, Redford and Ido discloses of a method comprising: generating multiple versions of a vectorized loop; interpolating vectors or scalar values; and selecting one version of the vectorized loop from: the vectorized loop and the multiple scalar interpolated vectorized loops.
+Regarding Claim 25, the closest prior-art found, Mishra, Sato, Redford and Ido discloses of a method, during code compilation, of balancing computing runtime scalar and vector resources of a target processor, the method comprising: generating multiple versions of a vectorized loop; interpolating one or more scalar iterations of the vectorized loop into each of the multiple versions of the vectorized loop to generate multiple scalar interpolated vectorized loops to offload execution to the scalar resources of the target processor to reduce processor stalls; and selecting one version of the vectorized loop from: the vectorized loop and the multiple scalar interpolated vectorized loops.

 Individually, Mishra teaches that once the optimization unit 108 has detected the vectorizable loops, it can calculate a cost for a vectorized loop and the loop in its original scalar form.
 The optimization unit 108 can then compare the cost of vectorization to the cost of keeping the loops in their original scalar form.
 The vectorized loop cost is the cost of one iteration of the vectorized loop.
 The scalar loop cost is the cost of one iteration of the scalar loop.
 For example, the optimization unit 108 can compare the number of clocks cycles needed to execute one iteration of the vectorized loop and the number of clocks cycles needed to execute one iteration of the scalar loop.
 The optimization unit 108 can compare the difference in clock cycles to a threshold difference and determine whether vectorization is optimal.
 If vectorization is not optimal, the optimization unit 108 leaves the loop in a scalar form.
 If vectorization is optimal, the optimization unit 108 rewrites the loop code to vectorize the code.